evg-tso/sample-donkey-api/README.md

 ## Testing

-- `lein test` - To run all unit tests.
+- `lein test` - To run all unit & integration tests.
-- `lein test :integration` - To run all integration tests.
-- `lein test :all` - To run all types of tests.

 ## License